NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 	4. The IMU should be at the center of your quad.
 	5. Any other LEDs you added should placed in an artistic way (or to achieve whatever effect you are going for).
 	6. The FTDI headers need to placed along the edge of the board.
 The silk screen labels for the pins *must be on the board*.
 This will ensure that they are oriented correctly and that you can plug in the FTDI serial connector right side up.
-	7. The location of the micro-controller is not, in itself, important, but it’s location does drive the location of the antenna and the oscillator.
+	7. The location of the micro-controller is not, in itself, important, but it’s location does drive the location of the antenna and the crystal.
 	8. The antenna needs to be close to the edge of the board and it needs a fair amount of space around it.
 1. You should mimic the layout of the FCB in places where signal integrity is important.
-This includes antenna (see below) and the oscillator.
+This includes antenna (see below) and the crystal.
 1. Make your board look good!
 Align components that are next to each other, make the spacing between components consistent, etc. Board designers appreciate a good-looking board.